Color blindness: Advantages

-Deuteranomals are better at distinguishing different shades of khaki, which may be advantageous when identifying predators, foods, or camouflages hidden among foliage.
+Deuteranomals are better at distinguishing different shades of khaki and olive drab that looked identical to people with normal color vision, which may be advantageous when spotting camouflaged food items hidden among foliage.
 A 2005 study used a series of desaturated green disks painted with different mixtures of two yellow and two blue pigments.
 The colors were chosen to be distinguishable by a model deuteranomalous observer, while appearing as near-identical metamers to a normal observer.
-The study found that deuteranomalous subjects could consistently tell the difference between the colors, while those with normal color vision could not.
+The study found that deuteranomalous subjects could consistently tell the difference between the colors and that they can distinguish 15 different shades of khaki, while those with normal color vision could not.

-Color blind observers tend to learn to use texture and shape cues more and so may be able to penetrate camouflage that has been designed to deceive individuals with normal color vision.
+Color blind observers tend to learn to use texture, shape, and luminance cues more and so may be able to penetrate camouflage that has been designed to deceive individuals with normal color vision.

 Some tentative evidence finds that the color blind observers are better at penetrating certain color camouflages.
 Such findings may give an evolutionary reason for the high rate of red–green color blindness.
 There is also a study suggesting that deuteranomals can distinguish colors that people with normal color vision are not able to distinguish.
 In World War II, color blind observers were reported as potentially more able to penetrate camouflage.

-Color blind observers also have better scotopic vision due to reduction of active inhibition of rods by cones.
+There is also limited evidence that color blind observers, either dichromats or rod monochromats, might also have improved scotopic vision and a lower absolute brightness threshold than controls.
+Possible mechanisms include a reduction of active inhibition of rods by cones, relative increase in rod density, or increased reliance on rods.
+However, experimental results are mixed and some tests of monochromats demonstrate a higher absolute brightness threshold.

 In the presence of chromatic noise, the color blind observers are more capable of seeing a luminous signal, as long as the chromatic noise appears metameric to them.
 This is the effect behind most "reverse" pseudoisochromatic plates (e.g. "hidden digit" Ishihara plates) that are discernible to the color blind observers but unreadable to people with typical color vision.